jopemachine/awesome-stars/README.md

 - [evoluteur/meet-the-fans](https://github.com/evoluteur/meet-the-fans) - Query and Visualize the network graph of your GitHub repositories, followers, stargazers, and forks.
 - [sideway/joi](https://github.com/sideway/joi) - The most powerful data validation library for JS
 - [sindresorhus/gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file or stdin
-- [wayfair/git-parse](https://github.com/wayfair/git-parse) - JavaScript library that generates an array of JavaScript objects, representing the current branch of a local git repository's commit history
 - [tc39/proposal-observable](https://github.com/tc39/proposal-observable) - Observables for ECMAScript
 - [pieroxy/lz-string](https://github.com/pieroxy/lz-string) - LZ-based compression algorithm for JavaScript
 - [franciscop/legally](https://github.com/franciscop/legally) - :books: Check the licenses for the NPM packages that you use